aosabook/500lines/static-analysis/StaticAnalysisChapter.md

     end::Int64))))
 ~~~

-First, this is an `Array`; this allows `code_typed` to return multiple matching methods.
+This is an `Array`; this allows `code_typed` to return multiple matching methods.
 Some combinations of functions and argument types may not completely determine which method should be called.
-For exmaple, you could pass in an type like `Any`, which is the type at the top of the type hierarchy; all types are subtypes of `Any` (including `Any`).
-If we included `Any`s in our tuple of argument types, and had multiple potentially matching methods, then the `Array` from `code_typed` would have more than one element in it.
+For example, you could pass in a type like `Any` (instead of `Int64`). `Any` is the type at the top of the type hierarchy; all types are subtypes of `Any` (including `Any`).
+If we included `Any`s in our tuple of argument types, and had multiple matching methods, then the `Array` from `code_typed` would have more than one element in it; it would have one element per matching method.

-The structure we're interested in is inside the `Array`: it is an `Expr`.
-Julia uses `Expr`s (short for expression) to represent its AST.
-(An abstract syntax tree is how the compiler thinks about the meaning of your code; it's kind of like when you had to diagram sentences in grade school.)
-The `Expr` we get back represents one method.
-It has some metadata (about the variables that appear in the method) and the expressions that make up the body of the method.

-First, let's pull our example `Expr` out to make it easier to talk about.
+Let's pull our example `Expr` out to make it easier to talk about.
 ~~~jl
 julia> e = code_typed(foo,(Int64,Int64))[1]
 :($(Expr(:lambda, {:x,:y}, {{:z},{{:x,Int64,0},{:y,Int64,0},{:z,Int64,18}},{}}, :(begin  # none, line 2: